abraunegg/onedrive/docs/usage.md

 ```text
 sync_root_files = "true"
 ```
-This will tell the application to sync any file that it finds in your 'sync_dir' root by default.
+This will tell the application to sync any file that it finds in your 'sync_dir' root by default, negating the need to constantly update your 'sync_list' file.

 ### Performing a --resync
 If you modify any of the following configuration items, you will be required to perform a `--resync` to ensure your client is syncing your data with the updated configuration: